SpotOn Logo

 8. FINAL PROVISIONS

-1. This version of the Policy is effective as of January 2nd, 2022.
+1. This version of the Policy is effective as of March 30th, 2026.

 2. Due to the fact that the Website may present links to external websites that do not belong to the Controller and for which the Controller is not responsible, it is recommended to read the privacy policies of external websites belonging to other controllers.